 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's game at Foster Pavilion has the No. 6 Baylor Bears (12-0) matching up with the No. 23 TCU Horned Frogs (14-0) at 8:00 PM ET on January 3.
-Our computer prediction projects a 73-64 win for Baylor, who are favored by our model.
+Wednesday's contest that pits the No. 6 Baylor Bears (12-0) versus the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 (based on our computer prediction) in favor of Baylor, who is favored in this matchup by our model.
+Game time is at 8:00 PM ET on January 3.

-The Bears won their most recent matchup 85-79 against Texas on Saturday.
+Their last time out, the Bears won on Saturday 85-79 over Texas.

-The Bears are coming off of an 85-79 win over Texas in their last outing on Saturday.
-The Horned Frogs are coming off of an 81-67 victory against BYU in their most recent game on Saturday.
-In the Bears' win, Jada Walker led the way with a team-high 19 points (adding three rebounds and three assists).
-Sedona Prince scored a team-leading 25 points for the Horned Frogs in the win.
+The Bears enter this game after an 85-79 win over Texas on Saturday.
+The Horned Frogs are coming off of an 81-67 victory over BYU in their last outing on Saturday.
+Jada Walker scored a team-best 19 points for the Bears in the victory.
+Sedona Prince scored 25 points in the Horned Frogs' victory, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!